Modeling Inter-Class and Intra-Class Constraints in Novel Class Discovery: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We perform our experiments on three benchmark datasets that are widely-used in the field of NCD, including CIFAR10~\cite{CIFAR}, CIFAR100~\cite{CIFAR} and ImageNet~\cite{ImageNet}.
-Following the literature of NCD~\cite{RS_ICLR2020, NCL_CVPR2021, ComEx_CVPR2022}, the training set of each dataset is further divided into two parts: a labelled subset and an unlabelled subset.
+Following the literature of NCD~\cite{RS_ICLR2020, NCL_CVPR2021, ComEx_CVPR2022}, each dataset is further divided into two parts for the NCD setting: a labelled subset and an unlabelled subset.
 Also, we assume the number of classes in the unlabelled subset is known a priori.
 In addition, according to the number of classes contained in the subsets, there are four different dataset splits: CIFAR10, CIFAR100-20, CIFAR100-50 and ImageNet, where CIFAR100-50 is first introduced in UNO~\cite{UNO_ICCV2021} as a more challenging evaluation than CIFAR100-20.
-More details of the datasets and splits are shown in Table~\ref{dataset}.
+More details of the dataset splits are shown in~\cref{dataset}.

-\textbf{Evaluation Metrics.} Following the evaluation protocol used in the literature~\cite{UNO_ICCV2021, ComEx_CVPR2022}, we also conduct our experiments using both task-aware and task-agnostic evaluation protocols.
+\textbf{Evaluation Metrics.} Following the evaluation protocols used in the literature~\cite{UNO_ICCV2021, ComEx_CVPR2022}, we also conduct our experiments using both task-aware and task-agnostic evaluation protocols.
 In the task-aware protocol, we know the task information in advance when evaluating a method, that is, we know whether an image is from the labelled subset or the unlabelled one.
 In contrast, in the task-agnostic protocol, we have no idea about such information.
-Following the existing works, we use the average clustering accuracy ($\mathcal{ACC}$) to evaluate the performance of our method, which is defined as:
+Following the literature, we use the average clustering accuracy ($\mathcal{ACC}$) to evaluate the performance of our method, defined as

 where $y_i$ and $\hat{y}_i$ are the ground-truth label and clustering assignment of a test sample $x^u_i \in D^u$, respectively. $P$ is the set of all permutations and the optimal permutation can be calculated by the Hungarian algorithm~\cite{Hungarian}.